garycunningham89/fundamentalsdataanalysis/README.md

 # Notebook - jupyter notebook versions allow the inclusion of code, graphs, figures, etc. in a single document repository and Datacamp (2019) state these document holdings "are the ideal place to bring together an analysis description, and its results, as well as, they can be executed perform the data analysis in real time".
 # The Jupyter Notebook App - allows running the program on a web browser with the kernel and dashboard the primary components.
 The kernel deals with the code inputted by the user.
 The dashboard shows the high level of this access and allows creation or editing of notebooks and managing of kernels on the system you are using.
 # Descriptive statistics - "are brief descriptive coefficients that summarize a given data set, which can be either a representation of the entire or a sample of a population" Investopedia (2019).
+# Regression - a powerful analytical tool which allows examining relationship between two or more variables within a dataset (Foley, 2018) which serves to "fit a mathematical function describing a curve, so that the curve passes as close as possible to all the datapoints" (Marsland, 2015, p.
+7).
 # Mean - average of all numbers.
 # Median - is the middle value or average of two middle values of a sorted set of numbers.
 # Mode -  is the most common data entry found in a set of numbers.